Voted Best Personal Injury Law Firm By Georgia Lawyers

 Free Injury Lawyer Consultation

 If you’ve been injured in a bus crash in Atlanta, you need an experienced bus accident lawyer to fight for the justice and compensation you deserve.
 From MARTA collisions in Midtown to school bus accidents in Decatur or charter bus crashes on I-285, these cases often involve multiple liable parties and can result in severe injuries, mounting medical bills, and emotional trauma.
+On top of that, insurance claims can become complicated due to multiple liable parties.
+An Atlanta bus accident attorney can be the light in these difficult times.

 Our Atlanta bus accident lawyers, led by Matt Wetherington, handle all the complex Georgia personal injury laws, like OCGA § 51-1-2, to hold negligent parties like bus drivers, bus companies, or other motorists accountable.
 Our personal injury lawyers meticulously investigate each case, gathering critical evidence like black box data, surveillance footage from the accident scene, or driver logs to prove liability.
 We pursue maximum compensation for medical expenses, lost wages, pain and suffering, and more.